jaycruz718/SBA_308A/README.md

 # SBA 308A JavaScript Web Application
-- Today we are creating a webpage.
+- Today we are creating a webpage using our choice of an API.

 ## HTML and CSS
 - I decided to create a webpage for searching dog information.